Contract Operations

 The approach followed in this paragraph is the same as that developed in the TxO2 Client-side Validation chapter using our beloved cryptographic characters Alice and Bob.

-1. Alice has a stash of client-side validated data, which in turn reference a Bitcoin UTXO owned by her.
-This means that in her client-side validate data there is a seal definition that points to one of her UTXOs.
+Alice has a stash of client-side validated data, which in turn references a Bitcoin UTXO owned by her.
+This means that in her client-side validated data there is a seal definition that points to one of her UTXOs.

-1. Bob, in turn, also has unspent UTXOs.
+Bob, in turn, also has unspent UTXOs.
 These UTXOs are completely unrelated to Alice's, which means that there is no direct spending event that creates a link between them.
+If Bob doesn't possess any UTXO it is also possible to spend towards him the witness transaction output containing the commitment to the client-side data and implicitly associate the ownership of the contract to him.

-1. After that, Alice, using some PSBT wallet tool, prepares a transaction which spends the UTXOs that were indicated by the previous seal definition (the very same one that granted her ownership of some elements of the contracts).
+After that, Alice, using some PSBT wallet tool, prepares a transaction that spends the UTXO that was indicated by the previous seal definition (the very same one that granted her ownership of some elements of the contracts).
 In this transaction, which is a witness transaction, Alice embeds in one output a commitment to the new state data that uses Opret or Tapret rules depending on the method chosen.
-As explained earlier, Opret or Tapret commitments are derived from an MPC tree which can collect more than one contract's state transition.
+As explained earlier, Opret or Tapret commitments are derived from an MPC tree which may collect more than one contract's state transition.

-2. Before transmitting the transaction thus prepared, Alice passes to Bob a data packet called Consignment which contains the organized stash of client-side data already in possession of Alice in addition to the new state.
-Bob, at this point, through the tools coded in RGB-core library and client-side validation library:
+Before transmitting the transaction thus prepared, Alice passes to Bob a data packet called Consignment which contains the organized stash of client-side data already in possession of Alice in addition to the new state.
+Bob, at this point, using RGB consensus rules:

-• Validates every RGB state data contained in the RGB Consignment, including the last New State which assign ownership right to Bob over the contract.
+Validates every RGB state data contained in the RGB Consignment, including the last New State which assigns ownership right to Bob over the contract.

-• Through the Anchors contained in the consignment as well, he verifies the chronological ordering of the sequence of witness transactions which took place from Genesis to the last state and the related commitments pointing at RGB data contained herein.
+Through the Anchors contained in the consignment as well, he verifies the chronological ordering of the sequence of witness transactions that took place from Genesis to the last state and the related commitments pointing at RGB data contained herein.

-3. After checking the correctness of the Consignment, Bob can give Alice a "go-ahead" signal (e.g., by GPG signature) and allows her to broadcast this last witness transaction, containing the New State.
-Once confirmed, such witness transaction represents the conclusion of the State Transition from Alice to Bob.
+After checking the correctness of the Consignment, Bob may optionally give Alice a "go-ahead" signal (e.g., by GPG signing the consignment).
+Alice, even without Bob's clearance, can now broadcast this last witness transaction, containing the New State.
+Once confirmed, such a witness transaction represents the conclusion of the State Transition from Alice to Bob.

 For the detailed process of a contract transfer with the RGB stack, see the related section.